 Cell Phone Use

 To ensure your continued recovery, no cell phones are allowed at our facility.
 For the safety and privacy of all patients, cell phones will be securely stored upon arrival and signed in and out by your therapist during specific sessions.
 However, phone contact to loved ones will be made upon your arrival.
 Because healing is your first priority, keeping distractions to a minimum is key for recovery.
-Following clinically managed detox, you will have phone access three times per week, in 20-minute increments, and on one additional weekend day, with no calling card required.
+After an initial 72-hour stabilization period and clinically managed detox, you will have phone access three times per week, in 20-minute increments, and on one additional weekend day, with no calling card required.

-The IAFF Center of Excellence® is the perfect place to turn over a new leaf and begin your recovery.
+The IAFF Center of Excellence is an ideal place for fire fighters to take steps toward recovery.
 The gorgeous Maryland landscape, combined with our amenities designed just for fire fighters, sets the stage for your healing, self-discovery and acceptance.

-Rooms at The IAFF Center of Excellence® provide you with a comfortable place to rest during your recovery.
+Rooms at The IAFF Center of Excellence provide a comfortable place to rest during your recovery.
 Four patients typically occupy each room.
 Each of these rooms includes one shared bathroom.
 The number of residents in each room may vary depending on your individual treatment stage and care needs.

 A Day in the Life

 During treatment, it’s important to reconcile with yourself and your family.
-While some do better with long-distance family treatment, others may prefer to have visits from parents, spouses or other family members.
-Because connecting with your past is vital, therapy sessions are held once a week with family members, usually by phone.
-Additional family visits may be granted when deemed clinically appropriate, and clients can decline family therapy if they wish.
+While some people do better with long-distance family treatment, others may prefer to have visits from parents, spouses or other family members.
+Because connecting with your past is vital, talk sessions are held once a week with family members, usually by phone.
+Additional family visits may be granted when deemed clinically appropriate, and clients can decline family contact if they wish.

-For some recovering substance users, smoking can be helpful in curbing cravings and staying focused on sobriety.
-Because of this, the IAFF Center of Excellence® allows residents to take periodic smoke breaks.
+The IAFF Center of Excellence allows residents to take periodic smoke breaks.
 Keep in mind that patients must smoke in designated areas.
 The timing and frequency of these breaks will be determined based on situational medical recommendations.
 If you smoke, you will need to bring enough unopened cigarettes or tobacco products for the anticipated length of your stay.
-Smoking cessation products will be offered during your treatment.
+Smoking cessation products may be offered during your treatment.
 Please note, vaporizers are not permitted.

 The Treatment Process

-The IAFF Center of Excellence® consists of two treatment programs: the substance abuse program and the mental health program.
-The substance abuse program is designed to provide treatment for those individuals with a substance use disorder or co-occurring disorder (a substance use disorder and another behavioral health disorder, such as PTSD).
-The mental health program is intended for those individuals seeking treatment for behavioral health disorders other than substance use disorders.
+The IAFF Center of Excellence consists of two treatment programs: the substance abuse program and the mental health program.
+The substance abuse program is designed to provide treatment for individuals with a substance use disorder or co-occurring disorders (a substance use disorder and another behavioral health disorder, such as PTSD).
+The mental health program is intended for individuals seeking treatment for behavioral health disorders other than substance use disorders.

 There are a number of levels of care within the substance abuse program, ranging from clinically managed residential detox and residential treatment to partial hospitalization and intensive outpatient care.
 The treatment programs that you participate in will depend on your own personal needs.
 Care often starts with detox, an intensive process that typically takes between five and seven days.
-From there, you’ll either move to residential care, partial hospitalization or intensive outpatient care, where you’ll continue treatment before formulating an aftercare plan with your medical team.
+From there, you’ll either move to residential care, partial hospitalization or intensive outpatient care.
+During and after treatment, staff members will work with you to formulate an effective aftercare plan for when you return home.

 The entire treatment process varies in length, but often lasts between 30 and 45 days.
 After treatment, you’ll return home equipped with the tools and resources you need to continue your recovery at home, work and everywhere in between.
 Your treatment may include: